-Typically though, UK student visa requirements entail that applicants must submit a number of documents which are routine.
+Typically though, UK student visa requirements entail that applicants must submit some routine documents.
 Students are required to be thorough in their approach.
 If any of the documents specified are omitted, it could result in the application process being delayed or worse, being rejected.

-Study related documents that are needed to a Tier 4 visa include a proof of acceptance to a UK university.
-When you gain admission, the university provides official documentation which signifies that you have been accepted.
+Study-related documents that are needed to a Tier 4 visa include proof of acceptance to a UK university.
+When you gain admission, the university provides official documentation, which signifies that you have been accepted.

 This is then used in the visa application process to corroborate your place at the beginning of the semester.
-The usual acceptance letter contains acknowledgement of your admission, the name and details of the specific university and other aspects like the course duration and relevant costs are also outlined on paper.
+The usual acceptance letter contains an acknowledgment of your admission, the name and details of the specific university, and other aspects like the course duration and relevant costs are also outlined on paper.

 Furthermore, other generic but equally important documentation are academic transcripts.
 Your admission is dependent on your previous results, which means your old records are material to your application.